 As 1 of less than a half dozen original examples, it's an exceedingly rare guitar that commands attention and demands to be played.

-Priced with original Lifton hardshell case (Fair Condition)
+Priced with its original Lifton hardshell case (fair condition) and a new Calton.

-**NOTE: Payment is only available via wire transfer.
-Please contact for details**
+**NOTE: Payment is requested via wire transfer.
+Please contact us for details.**